Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Affect Vanilla
 Pending pilot
 ###			C	Roamer Level Feature
 New
-##		C	Appearance
-###			C	Full-randomization bug
-- Whole appearance is randomized when any appearance trait is added.
-  - Should be a simple fix since it's doing less rather than more.
-###			C	Facial Hair
-####			C	Trait names changed
-Changed trait names to not overlap with vanilla names.
-This will likely break the BEARD MACHINE, because it was based directly on the class names.
-####			C	Vanilla facial hair no longer spawns
-New
-###			C	Hair Type
-New
-###			C	Skin Color
-New
 ##		C	Behavior
 ###			C	Vanilla Panic Room behavior